 If you would like to share this post you can copy this link and then paste on social media or your blog –

-Now that we know what is an XLR connector, let us throw some light on cabling for sound desks.
+Now that we know what an XLR port is, let us throw some light on cabling for sound desks.

 There are as many as three wires that come with the balanced audio cables which function as conductors, namely, negative, positive, as well as ground.
 The audio signal is carried by both the positive as well as negative wires having opposite polarities.
 This implies that any noise resulting from any external interference source is going to be nullified.
 Audio applications requiring long lengths in excess of 25 to 30 feet will find these balanced cables to be ideal for them.